P5-wrapper/react/README.md

 used, the props will be properly typed when the props are passed to the `updateWithProps` method.

 To utilise generics you can use one of two methods.
-In both of the exampled below, we create a custom internal type called `MySketchProps` which is a union type of `SketchProps` and a custom type which has a `rotation` key applied to it.
+In both of the examples below, we create a custom internal type called `MySketchProps` which is a union type of `SketchProps` and a custom type which has a `rotation` key applied to it.